In this chapter you’ll learn how Django connects to the database and stores data in it. Let’s dive in!

 You can now have a little fun and add more posts to see how it works.
 Add two or three more and then go ahead to the next part.

 You can also get a list of all published posts.
-We do this by filtering all the posts that havepublished_dateset in the past:
+We do this by filtering all the posts that have

 Unfortunately, the post we added from the Python console is not published yet.
 But we can change that!
 First get an instance of a post we want to publish: